Skip to main content

 These microbial shifts have direct metabolic consequences.
 For instance, the study found that certain menopause-depleted taxa were associated with favorable metabolic profiles, such as lower waist circumference and higher HDL cholesterol.
 Conversely, menopause-enriched taxa were linked to higher blood pressure.
 The mechanism is twofold.

 First, the altered estrobolome leads to lower circulating estrogen, which is known to have protective cardiovascular effects, including favorable impacts on lipid metabolism and vascular endothelial function.
 Second, the dysbiotic microbiome itself promotes low-grade systemic inflammation.
-Bacterial components like lipopolysaccharide (LPS) can translocate into circulation, triggering an inflammatory cascade that is a primary driver of and atherosclerosis.
+Bacterial components like lipopolysaccharide (LPS) can translocate into circulation, triggering an inflammatory cascade that is a primary driver of insulin resistance and atherosclerosis.

 Dysregulation of the estrobolome contributes to chronic systemic inflammation and alters metabolic pathways, increasing the long-term risk for cardiovascular and metabolic diseases.